-To measure the Cobb angle, one must first decide which vertebrae are the end vertebrae of the curve deformity – the vertebra whose endplates are most tilted towards each other 4.
+To measure the Cobb angle, one must first decide which vertebrae are the end vertebrae of the curve deformity (the terminal vertebrae) – the vertebra whose endplates are most tilted towards each other 4.

 Lines are then drawn along the endplates, and the angle between the two lines, where they intersect, measured.